 7) Pregnant women

-To ensure good oxygen supply of fetus, pregnant women are required to take proper asthma control.
-Low birth weight and premature birth often happen on babies whose mother is suffering from asthma.
-Although taking asthma medicines poses many risks to pregnant women, none of them can outweigh the risk linked to asthma attack.
+To ensure good oxygen supply to their fetus, pregnant women are required to take proper asthma control.
+Low birth weight and premature birth often occur to babies whose mother is suffering from asthma.
+Although taking asthma medicines poses many risks to pregnant women, none of them can outweigh the risk linked to an asthma attack.

 8) Vitamin D

-According to a team of researchers in London, they have found that Vitamin D has the ability to lessen asthma symptoms and their discovery may provide a new method for the treatment of debilitating and chronic diseases.
+According to a team of researchers in London, they have found that Vitamin D has the ability to lessen asthma symptoms.
+Their discovery may provide a new method of treatment for debilitating and chronic disease cases.

-Although steroid tablets are the common medicine prescribed for asthma patients, this medicine may bring out negative side effects.
-What’s more, there is one kind of asthma that has resistant reaction to steroid treatment.
-This asthma often has higher risks of severe or fatal asthma attacks.
+Although steroid tablets are the common medicine prescribed for asthma patients, this medicine may have negative side effects.
+What’s more, there is one kind of asthma that has a resistant reaction to steroid treatment.
+This type of asthma often has higher risks of severe or fatal asthma attacks for sufferers.

-Researchers found that asthma patients have higher levels of IL-17A.
-It is a natural compound of immune system, which can protect the bodies from infection.
+Researchers have found that asthma patients have higher levels of IL-17A.
+It is a natural compound of the immune system, which can protect their bodies from infection.
 High levels of IL-17A can cut down the side effects of steroids, but it can also aggravate asthma symptoms.
 Asthma sufferers who have taken steroids have the highest level of IL-17A, but vitamin D can reduce IL-17A generation significantly.
-So the team believes that vitamin D offers a useful and safe asthma treatment.
+So researchers believe that vitamin D provides a useful and safe asthma treatment.

 5. Non-medical treatments

-Many people believe that unconventional alternative treatment can also be helpful to relieve asthma symptoms, but there are no firm evidences about these approaches.
-Some studies have found that air ionizers, acupuncture, or dust mite controls work little or have no effects on the treatment of lung function or asthma symptoms.
-Yet, there haven’t had the final conclusions about the effectiveness of osteopathic, physiotherapeutic, chiropractic or respiratory therapeutic methods.
-Although homeopathy may be able to lighten the severity of asthma symptoms, the evidences are not so supportive.
+Many people believe that unconventional, alternative treatment can also be helpful in relieving asthma symptoms, but there is no firm evidence to support this approach.
+Some studies have found that air ionizers, acupuncture, or dust mite controls work little or have no effect at all on the treatment of lung function or asthma symptoms.
+Yet, there haven’t yet been any final conclusions made about the effectiveness of osteopathic, physiotherapeutic, chiropractic or respiratory therapeutic methods.
+Although homeopathy may be able to lighten the severity of asthma symptoms, the evidences is not clear.